(Site Assessment Leader and Multi-Tiered Student Supports Coordinator)

 Gayla has been an educator and information technology specialist for over 30 years, over 15 of which have been dedicated to Denver Public Schools.

-Growing up in Boulder immersed in my educational community with a love for the Skip-Its, life, skiing, singing, learning and challenging myself to persevere, I did just that.
+Growing up in Boulder immersed in my educational community with a love for the Skip-Its, life, singing, learning and challenging myself to persevere, I did just that.
 Continuing on, I earned my double major from the University of Colorado at Boulder in Information Systems and Organizational Management at a time when our technology immersed world was just barely getting started and cradle modems and punch card computers were only beginning to become obsolete.

 For the next 30 years, Denver was my home and human resources, payroll and benefits software analysis, design, development and implementation were my game with a large focus as a system’s analyst and software educator.
-Tired of lining the pockets of the well to do and not making a difference in the world, I changed my direction toward family and community.
+Tired of lining the pockets of the well to do and not making a difference in the world, my direction shifted toward family and community.

 The resulting 15 year plus DPS veteran I am today engages my head, hand and heart for the students at John F Kennedy High School and loves it every step of the way.